-Over time, DBS may need to be adjusted for symptom control.
+Over time, DBS may need to be adjusted for symptom control as your Parkinson's disease progresses.
 You will have regular follow-up appointments with your DBS neurologist.
 Battery life will be checked at these appointments and any required adjustments will be made.
 DBS will not change your need for general Parkinson's care.
 You will be referred to physical therapy and community resources as needed.
 We are here to support you along the way.